shayakchemistry/DataSciencePrep/AlgoProject/README.md

 *Depth of a node :* The count of edges from the root to the node.

-*Height of a node :* The height of a tree is the height of the root node i.e the count of edges from the root to the deepest node.
+*Height of a Tree :* The height of a tree is the height of the root node i.e the count of edges from the root to the deepest node.

 *Level of a node :* The count of edges on the path from the root node to that node.
 The root node has level 0.

 *Internal node :* A node with at least one child is called Internal Node.

 *Neighbor of a Node :* Parent or child nodes of that node are called neighbors of that node.

 The next thing we discuss is a special type of tree known as Binary tree.
 Binary Tree is a special data structure used for data storage purposes.
 A binary tree has a special condition that each node can have a maximum of two children.
 A binary tree has the benefits of both an ordered array and a linked list as search is as quick as in a sorted array and insertion or deletion operation are as fast as in linked list.
+Binary tree is demonstrated in BinaryTree.cpp file.
 There are some binary tree operations that are discussed below:

 - *Insert:* Inserts an element in a tree/create a tree.
 - *Search:* Searches an element in a tree.